yulonglim/tp/docs/DeveloperGuide.md

     2. Test case: `sort grade`<br>
        Expected: Error details are shown in the status message that a grading system has to be set before sorting according to grade.

-3. Sorting students according to name in alphabetical order
+3. Sorting students according to name.

     1. Test case: `sort name`<br>
-       Expected: Students are sorted according to their name in alphabetical order.
+       Expected: Students are sorted according to their name.

-### Marking a student as present
+### Marking students as present

-1. Marking a student as present from list of students.
+1. Marking students as present from list of students.

     1. Prerequisites: At least three students in the list.
     2. Test case: `mark 1`<br>